TriliumNext/helm-charts/README.md

 Please refer to the section "Modifying Deployed Resources" below on how to customize the deployment, or refer to the examples in [the examples folder](./examples/)

+Seperate from the [values.yaml](./charts/trilium/values.yaml), please also view the additional files in the [templates](./charts/trilium/templates/) folder to see the additional values that are provided to Helm, to create the Kubernetes release.
+These values can also be overridden, and the defaults should be completely unobtrusive to any changes that are commonly made.

+If you find that a value in your release is inconsistent with those found in the [values.yaml](./charts/trilium/values.yaml) and the [bjw-s common library](https://github.com/bjw-s/helm-charts/blob/common-3.2.1/charts/library/common/values.yaml), then they are being modified in the [templates](./charts/trilium/templates/) folder.
+Any value changes specified by the user override any values defined within this chart.

 ## Requirements

 - A working Kubernetes cluster.